NaivedeJiang/SymphonyNet-MP3/README.md

 # SymphonyNet-MP3

-This repository introduces SymphonyNet-MP3 dataset of orchestral music pieces in MP3 form, directly generated from the MIDI files of SymphonyNet dataset.
+This repository provides SymphonyNet-MP3 dataset, a dataset of music pieces in MP3 form, which are directly generated from the MIDI files of SymphonyNet dataset.

 The mp3's are generated through MuseScore 3.